Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Buyer protection.
 You can get a refund, including return shipping costs if something goes wrong.

-- Software Integration.
-PayPal syncs in well with accounting software such as the popular XERO, so you can send invoices with absolute ease.
+- Software integration.
+PayPal syncs in well with accounting software such as Xero, so you can send invoices with absolute ease.

 - Free within Singapore.
 You can send money and make purchases within Singapore absolutely free.